brittharr/config/sublime/README.md

 ### Hey!

-This file should *more than likely* be symlinked to `/Library/"Application Support"/"Sublime Text 3"/Packages/User`
+This directory needs to be symlinked to `/Library/"Application Support"/"Sublime Text 3"/Packages/User` in order to have an effect.

 ```sh
 # don't forget to move any other files out of that directory first, with